pinesarchive/pinesarchive/README.md

 but i don't talk about them much.</p>

 <p align="center">basic DNI criteria, but this also includes: bill cipher cosplayers, defenders, or</br>
-"kins", billford/billstan/fiddbill, dipford, mabideon, wendip, billdip</br>
+"kins", billford/billstan/fiddbill, dipford, mabideon,</br>
+wendip, billdip
-fordbel, dipeon, stancest, pinescest (all of these are darkship/comship.</br>i don't support any of them.) ford pines kinnies are on thin ice.</p>
+fordbel, dipeon, stancest, pinescest</br>
+(all of these are darkship/comship. i don't support any of them.)</br>
+ford pines kinnies are on thin ice.</p>
 <p align="center">══════════════</p>